Kneesnap/FrogLord/resources/documentation/froglord/config-files.md

 [SectionName1] # All of the data seen between this line and [SectionName2] is part of a section named 'SectionName1'. key1=123 # This could be anything, ie: a number, text, etc key2=Hello World!
-Anything after the key=value section is treated as plain text, and could be interpretted by FrogLord differently based on the context.
+Anything after the key=value section is treated as plain text, and could be interpreted by FrogLord differently based on the context.
 For example, if this configuration section was being used to configure information about a mod, the text here could be treated as the mod description.

 [SectionName2] # Another section